 The late E.J.
-Hughes, a renowned British Columbia coastal artist, is the first entry in a series running on Canadian Art Junkie this year.
-The 150th Anniversary of Canada’s founding has triggered hundreds of celebrations, and some fascinating upcoming exhibitions.
+Hughes, a renowned British Columbia coastal artist, is the first entry in a series running on Canadian Art Junkie.
+(This series was originally created in 2017 to celebrate the year of the 150th Anniversary of Canada’s founding, but it is now ongoing)

 Artist No. 1/150

 E.J.
 Hughes (1913 – 2007) developed a West Coast stylized realism that earned him a unique place in the history of Canadian art.
 His work from the 1930s to 2000 focused on the evocative symbols of British Columbia life – ferries crossing the Georgia Straight, picturesque fishing villages, farm houses and imposing coastal mountains.

 “Nature is so wonderful.
 I feel that when I’m doing my painting that it is a form of worship.” – Edward John Hughes

 E.J.
 Hughes, biography and works in the National Gallery of Canada, here.

 This is #1 in the series 150 Artists.

 Categories: 150 Artists